Function Call Context

 • Allowing the agent to reference previous function results

-Function call history is included in the context using the History message type with a function_calls array.
+Function call context is included in the conversation history using the History message type with a function_calls array.
 Each function call entry contains complete information about the execution, including arguments and results.

-Function call history can be disabled by setting settings.flags.history to false in the agent configuration.
+Function call context can be disabled by setting settings.flags.history to false in the agent configuration.
 History is enabled by default.

 JSON